MicrosoftDocs/microsoft-salescopilot-docs/articles/suggested-tasks-collab-space.md

 1. Select **Set up tab**.

-1. In the Planner window, select **Use an existing plan from this team**, and then select the plan name shown in the confirmation message.
+1. In the Planner window, select **Use an existing plan from this team**, select the plan name shown in the confirmation message, and then select **Save**.

     :::image type="content" source="media/collab-space-select-plan.png" alt-text="Screenshot showing option to set up Planner tab.":::